abdallahnaitabdallah/radeff/README.md

 Mobile App (React Native)
 The React Native mobile app offers a seamless user experience for both service requesters and providers.
 It leverages native device features while interacting with the backend API for data synchronization.

-Contributing
-Contributions to this project are welcome!
-If you find any issues or want to add new features, please follow the guidelines outlined in the CONTRIBUTING.md file.

-License
-This project is licensed under the MIT License.

-Remember to customize the placeholders like "Reclamation Service App,